syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 {:#members:serverActionSettings-load}

-Specifies the name of the action method used for loading the PDF document in the server.
+Specifies the name of the action method used for loading the PDF document.

 **Default Value**: Load